oneconvergence/dkube-examples/insurance/README.ui.md

 7. Submit

 ### 2. Add training data
-1. Name : insurance-training-data
+1. Name : insurance-data
-   - This is DKube local dataset, created by the training/retraining pipeline above
+   - This is DKube local dataset, created by the train.ipynb pipeline above

-2. If training data source is S3/d3 select version: eg. v2
+2. If training data source is S3/d3 select version: eg. v1
    - Type : csv
 3. If training data source is SQL
+      - Name: insurance-data-sql
       - Add query: `select * from insurance` (the table name can be different)
 4. Download the [transformer script](https://github.com/oneconvergence/dkube-examples/tree/monitoring/insurance/transform-data.py) and upload.
 5. Note: Download the script in your setup and then add it by browsing.